 It’s worth noting this technology is ubiquitous in graphics programming, not just in game development, and is a whole discipline in and of itself.
 It’s a wonderful rabbit hole to explore if you have the inclination.

 Shaders can range drastically in complexity and associated performance cost.
 Here are a few common facets of the final look of your game that can be affected by shaders, in Unreal Engine specifically, just to give you an idea.

 - How your objects respond to light and shadow (including reflection, specularity, and self-shadowing)

 - The world position of the vertices of a 3D polygonal object

 - Tessellation (the dynamic subdivision of a polygon mesh to create denser geometry)

 In your adventures online you may come across the term ‘shader’ being used interchangeably with the term ‘material’.
 This is especially prevalent in Unreal-engine centered forums and message boards.
 This can sometimes be a cause for confusion as although they are definitely not the same thing, in Unreal the line is somewhat blurred.

-You can think of a material as the input a developer feeds into a shader to get their desired result.
-Assigning a texture, setting a color value – defining the parameters that the shader then uses to generate the output.
+You can think of a Material as the input a developer feeds into a shader to get their desired result.
+Assigning a texture, setting a color value for example.
+It defines the parameters that the shader then uses to generate an output.